DrDonk/OC4VM/docs/spoof.md

 ```
 hypervisor.cpuid.v0 = "FALSE"
 ```
-*Note that this is not always reliable in VMware Fusion and can cause macOS to kernel panic.*
+*Note: that this is not always reliable in VMware Fusion and can cause macOS to kernel panic.*

 The sysinfo tool can show you the details of the changes inside the macOS guest.